-Equally at home with oratorio, Emma has sung the alto/mezzo-soprano solos in the Mozart "Requiem", "Stabat Mater" by G. Pergolesi, the "Matthäuspassion", "Magnificat" and "Weihnachtsoratorium" by J. S. Bach, "Den heliga natten" by H. Rosenberg, "Stabat Mater" by A. Scarlatti, "Oratorio de Noël" by C. Saent-Saëns and "Messe pour deux voix" by C. Chaminade.
-With a great love for the lieder, she also performed in several Liederabende, as has been touring with the semi-staged liedperformance of "Karin och Kungen".
-For mor information about previous engagements, se Previous.
+Equally at home with oratorio, Emma has sung the alto/mezzo-soprano solos in the Mozart "Requiem", "Stabat Mater" by G. Pergolesi, the "Matthäuspassion", "Magnificat" and "Weihnachtsoratorium" by J. S. Bach, Beethoven's 9:th Symphony, "Den heliga natten" by H. Rosenberg, "Stabat Mater" by A. Scarlatti, "Oratorio de Noël" by C. Saent-Saëns and "Messe pour deux voix" by C. Chaminade.
+With a great love for the lieder, she also performed in several Liederabende.
+For more information about previous engagements, se Previous.

-In 2019 Emma had the great honour of being awarded The Barbro Salén Scholarship at the Royal Swedish Opera.
-She has previously been awarded Anders Walls Giresta scholarship and The Vitaby scholarship from the OVIS foundation (2018), as well as the Joel Berglund-Foundation Scholarship by the Soloist of the Royal Opera in Stockholm (2015), the Aurora Lillieros Scholarship for singers (2016) and the Alvin's as well as the Larsèn-Todsen's scholarship from The Royal Swedish Academy of Music (2016 and 2017).
-In 2016, Emma won 3:rd prize in the 23:rd Intenational Johannes Brahms Competition in Pörtschach, Austria, together with the pianist Sofia Nilsson, as well as 1st prize in OVIS-rösten.
+Emma Sventelius has had the great honour of being awarded several esteemed awards and scholarships over the years.
+The most recent being The Birgit Nilsson Scholarship in 2020.
+In 2019 Emma was awarded The Barbro Salén Scholarship at the Royal Swedish Opera and previous to that, she received Anders Walls Giresta scholarship and The Vitaby scholarship from the OVIS foundation (2018), as well as the Joel Berglund-Foundation Scholarship by the Soloist of the Royal Opera in Stockholm (2015), the Aurora Lillieros Scholarship for singers (2016) and the Alvin's as well as the Larsèn-Todsen's scholarship from The Royal Swedish Academy of Music (2016 and 2017).
+In 2016, Emma won 3:rd prize in the 23:rd International Johannes Brahms Competition in Pörtschach, Austria, together with the pianist Sofia Nilsson, as well as 1st prize in OVIS-rösten.